Rural Health Initiative: Kitchen Wellness Program

 Culture of Farming

-Farmers are known to be selfless people, which often means their health comes second to the health of their animals.
-RHI is a trusted ear and resource for farmers.
+Farmers are known to be selfless people, which often means their health comes second to the health of their animals, their crop planting, and their harvests since the family's livelihood depends on these activities.
+RHI team members provide a trusted ear and resource for farmers.

-Members of agriculture, primarily farmers, are accustomed to a delivery model that comes to the farm.
+Members of agriculture, primarily farmers, are accustomed to a service delivery model that often comes to the farm, like veterinary services and large equipment repair services.
 However, society's current healthcare delivery model is opposite.
-This contributes to lower attendance rates within the healthcare system, usually only during emergencies.
-RHI's on-site outreach delivery model of helps connect farmers with basic health screening services.
+This contributes to lower attendance rates within the healthcare system, and often driven only by emergency needs.
+RHI's on-site outreach offers a healthcare model that connects farmers with basic health screening services.

 Medical terminology can often be confusing to people.
 RHI's health coaching helps remove this barrier by explaining health information in simple and easy-to-understand terms.